PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

     - Open the folder you cloned the repository into in a step further up *or*
     - Clone the repository as a new project
-2. Visual Studio will inform you that CMake generation has failed.
-Click on manage configurations in the dropdown list, which you can find more about [here](https://learn.microsoft.com/en-us/cpp/build/customize-cmake-settings).
+2. Once loaded, Visual Studio will inform you that CMake generation has failed.
+Click on manage configurations in the drop-down list, which you can find more about [here](https://learn.microsoft.com/en-us/cpp/build/customize-cmake-settings).

 {% image "Vanilla tab under PrismLauncher New Instances", "./src/img/screenshots/CMakeChangeConfigurationLight.png", "./src/img/screenshots/CMakeChangeConfigurationDark.png" %}